 H-1B Visa and Applying For Permanent Residency

 Though the H-1B is a non-immigrant visa, it is still recognized as a visa of dual-intent.
 This means that an H-1B holder may apply for a U.S. Green Card while in the U.S. and potentially be granted one.
-If you wish to remain in the U.S. after the maximum six year allowance of residency under the H-1B visa, you are eligible to apply for permanent residency.
-If you are not granted permanent residency before the H-1B visa expires, you are then required to reside outside of the U.S. for a minimum of one year before reapplying for another H-1B\.
+If you wish to remain in the U.S. after the maximum six-year allowance of residency under the H-1B visa, you are eligible to apply for permanent residency.
+If you are not granted permanent residency before the H-1B visa expires, you are then required to reside outside the U.S. for a minimum of one year before reapplying for another H-1B\.

 Family & Dependents

 H-1B visa holders are allowed to live with their spouse and children under 21 years of age in the U.S. if registered under the H4-Visa category of dependents.
 An H-4 visa holder may remain in the U.S. if the H-1B visa holder is in good legal standing.